 California law allows for a deferred entry of judgment (DEJ) program that lets eligible defendants to be "diverted" out of the criminal court system and into a drug rehabilitation program.
 The theory behind the program is that nonviolent drug offenders would benefit much more from treatment and education than from jail and a criminal record.
 This also means that there is the opportunity to have criminal proceedings suspended while an attempt is made to complete a drug treatment program.

 Generally speaking, the defendant enters a guilty plea to the charge or charges.
 If the court determines that the defendant is a good candidate for drug diversion, the judge will suspend the criminal proceedings.
-The suspension will typically last for a period of 18 months, although it may be as long as three years while the defendant participates in a drug rehabilitation program.
+The suspension will typically last for a period of 18 months, although it may be as long as three years while the defendant participates in a drug rehabilitation program such as Legacy Healing.

 Noncitizens who were convicted before July 14, 2011 will receive the benefit of these state rehabilitative laws and will have their conviction eliminated for the immigration purposes allowing some forms of relief.
 If you have any questions regarding whether this form of relief is available to you, please call or email our experienced immigration attorneys.
 [LINK TO CONTACT JCS]